Shibnath27/github-actions-kubernetes-masterclass/README.md

 ## Credits

-Built for the [TrainWithShubham](https://www.youtube.com/@TrainWithShubham) community.
+*Built by Shibnath Das — forked from [TrainWithShubham/github-actions-kubernetes-masterclass](https://github.com/LondheShubham153/github-actions-kubernetes-masterclass)*.
 If this repo helped you understand a real CI/CD pipeline end to end, share it forward — that's how the community grows.